znsio/specmatic-documentation/getting_started.md

       status: "Adopted" # Remove this line
 ```

-You should an output like below.
+You should see an output like below.

 ```bash
 Loading /service.yaml